ronnahom96/property-manager/README.md

 ----------------------------------

-This is microservice which responsible in property management in NodeJs + Typescript.
+This microservice is responsible for managing properties in NodeJs + Typescript.

 ## Technology consideration
 Nodejs - Good for scalable and high-performance applications.